grahamking/perf-ninja-rs/README.md

 You need:
  - [Rust](https://www.rust-lang.org/tools/install) and switch to [nightly](https://rust-lang.github.io/rustup/concepts/channels.html) release.
  - The videos from the parent project: https://github.com/dendibakh/perf-ninja
- - [runperf](https://gist.github.com/grahamking/9c8c91b871843a9a6ce2bec428b8f48d) script to be able to run accurate benchmarks on Linux.
  - [pmu-tools](https://github.com/andikleen/pmu-tools) to do the investigation.

 ## Layout